 Nominations that are not withdrawn are allowed to expire without action at the end of the legislative session, with said nominations being returned to the President.[52][51]

 Additionally, events that take place after Senate confirmation may still delay or even prevent the nominee from assuming office, necessitating that another nominee be selected and considered by the Senate.
-Even after the nominee assumes command, various events can occur that alter his or her circumstances in holding the office.
+Even after the nominee assumes command, various events can occur that alter their circumstances in holding the office.

 The existing commander of a lower-level command or office elevated to three-star rank can be appointed to grade in their present position, reassigned to another office of equal grade, or face retirement if another nominee is selected as their relief.